 We didn't get any World Firsts at all, but normal modes didn't even matter and the first few bosses didn't count at all, they all died in only a few attempts so there was nothing important there, but there was this funny moment on Lord Rhyolith: I can recall Mek asking on "What are those beams????" in the sub 20% phase... how funny is it when the guild master asks about a boss ability everyone was supposed to be prepared for!
 Alysrazor was the biggest disaster for us, though.
 We wiped so many times due to individual mistakes and tank deaths (sometimes due to their bad play) that I really wanted to murder someone.
 After a few million wipes we managed to kill her, but she showed our roster's weakness.
 Baleroc was the first boss that was tricky and also the one that made us realize a huge weakness of ours: some people that were considered among the better players weren't able to maximize their DPS.
 Yes I know there are many reasons why, but for example our rogues would play a totally different spec and perform 10000 times worse DPS-wise than Method rogues, something that made us struggle for a long time on this boss.
 The fact that our crystal soaking strategy that worked on PTR and normal mode didn't work on Heroic wasn't much help either.
 What we had to do was abuse spellstealing from some mobs in Nagrand and thus kill the boss after a long, long time.

 And then it was time for Ragnaros.
 As I said before, we had a very tight setup and we were unable to stack classes, which played a big role on Ragnaros progress.
 It actually came in waves: first, you needed to stack moonkins for phase 2.
 Then, as phase 2 was getting easier due to hotfixes, you would require warlocks and rogues instead.
 However, we simply lacked the proper classes, so we had to recruit low quality players playing the correct classes and invite benchies into the raid, something that made Ragnaros a very painful experience.
-Another noteworthy and time-wasting event is a little bastard going by the name of Fnx leaking our Ragnaros tactic to his new guild (he decided to leave mid progress).
 Still, the worst thing during Ragnaros progress was people's inability to show up on time.
 Having to delay every raid for at least 2 hours because some people couldn't wake up or had something to do they never informed anyone about really made everyone sick and tired of this boss, this instance and generally the guild.
-A good measure during Ragnaros progress was the leadership's decision to loot ban certain individuals or force them to pay gold each time they f**ked up.
+A good measure during Ragnaros progress was the leadership's decision to loot ban certain individuals or force them to pay gold each time they made a mistake.
 Normally, that wouldn't really matter since everyone is supposed to play caring only for progress, not for gold or for loot, but in the guild's current state, apparently those things hurt some people more.
 There were some very funny moments on Ragnaros, such as me taking double trap in phase 1 by blinking into a new one, followed by the legendary quote "Taking the trap....s", Caleb disengaging into the lava more than once, Ekyu dying with 0 heals and when asking the assigned healer (Zumadin) his answer being "I don't know" and some more that I no longer remember.